chufengt/ViRReq/README.md

 # Visual Recognition by Request

-Code for the paper "Visual Recognition by Request" [[arXiv]](https://arxiv.org/coming_soon).
+Code for the paper "Visual Recognition by Request" [[arXiv]](https://arxiv.org/abs/2207.14227).

-Contact: chufeng.t@foxmail.com or tcf18@mails.tsinghua.edu.cn
+Contact: chufeng.t@foxmail.com

 **NOTE:** This release is currently a preliminary version, which could help you understand how the proposed algorithm works.
 We will release the complete version as well as the checkpoints in the near future.